ngducanh126/apollo-coding-challenge/README.md

 Make sure there is data in the database first.
 You can do this by running the file **vehicle-api-server/fire_into_database.py**

+Again, activate the virtual environment you created earlier.
+Go to **apollo-coding-challenge** directory (the home directory) and activate the virtual environment:

+-   Windows: venv\Scripts\activate

+-   macOS/Linux: source venv/bin/activate

+**Note that every following commands should be done within this virtual environment, which you just did above**

 Now navigate to **apollo-coding-challenge/uses-cases/Web-App/Data-Science**

 Run :